Cost Field Management

 - Referrals - This is an applicant level internal cost field that tracks referral costs.
 The Referral cost field is tracked automatically by the system via the Referral Suite functionality.
 Referral costs are logged by the system the first time a referred applicant moves into the Hired status for the associated requisition.
 This field is active by default if enabled during the Recruiting module implementation.

 Note: The Agency Fees field is enabled by a backend setting.
-To enable the field, contact Global Product Support.
+To enable the field, contact Global Customer Support.
 If the field is disabled, agency fees are tracked on the Cost Details tab of the Requisition Snapshot page for existing requisitions, but agency fees are not tracked for requisitions created after the field is disabled.

 Note: The Referrals field is enabled by a backend setting.
-To enable the field, contact Global Product Support.
+To enable the field, contact Global Customer Support.
 If the field is disabled after being enabled, agency fees are tracked on the Cost Details tab of the Requisition Snapshot page for existing requisitions, but agency fees are not tracked for requisitions created after the field is disabled.